-Join us on Sunday, November 24th at 1 PM on WRTI 90.1 when Yannick Nézet-Séguin leads the Philadelphians in all-Mozart concert from Verizon Hall with soloists from the ranks of The Philadelphia Orchestra, First Associate Concertmaster Juliette Kang, and Principal Viola C.J.
+Join us on Sunday, May 24th at 1 PM on WRTI 90.1 and Monday, May 25th at 7 PM on WRTI HD-2, when Yannick Nézet-Séguin leads the Philadelphians in all-Mozart concert from Verizon Hall with soloists from the ranks of The Philadelphia Orchestra, First Associate Concertmaster Juliette Kang, and Principal Viola C.J.
 Chang.

 Before intermission, Mozart’s 35th Symphony, the “Haffner," and the Sinfonia Concertante for Violin, Viola and Orchestra.
 After the break, it's one of the greatest masterpieces in all of music, Mozart’s Symphony No 40 in G minor.